 Place a half-inch sized ginger slice on the affected tooth and bite it down.
 Let the ginger juice swirl around the area and get absorbed in the root.
 You can also crush fresh ginger to make a paste and apply it to the gums.

-7. Guava leaves
+7. Guava leaves for Toothache

 Guava leaves contain flavonoids like kaempferol, quercetin, and rutin which are known for their anti-inflammatory properties.
 It provides great relief from tooth sensitivity and pain.